 Looking After Your Will

 Gilbert Stephens LLP is happy to store your Will in one of our secure Will stores.
-During your lifetime we will only release the Will or provide copies or any information about its contents on your specific instruction to do so.
-After your death we will only release the Will to your executors and only after they have provided us with a death certificate.
+During your lifetime we will only release the Will , copies of or any information about its contents on your specific instruction to do so.
+After your death, we will only release the Will to your executors, and only after they have provided us with a death certificate.

-When we store a client’s Will we always provide the client with a copy of that Will for them to keep safely at home.
-We hope that following death the executors will find the copy.
-If it is a Will that Gilbert Stephens drafted the copy will have our name and address on it, so the executors should know who to ask about the whereabouts of the Will itself.
-However, we recommend that Wills are registered with Certainty: the National Will Register.
+When we store a client’s Will, we always provide the client with a copy of that Will for them to keep safely at home.
+We hope that following death, the executors will find the copy.
+If it is a Will that Gilbert Stephens drafted, the copy will have our name and address on it, so the executors should know who to ask for the whereabouts of the Will itself.
+However, we recommend that Wills are registered with Certainity.co.uk.

 Certainty.co.uk is a national Wills register.
 Registering your Will with Certainty is uncomplicated and effective.
-Not being able to locate a Will causes untold distress and the potential financial loss for a family, or beneficiaries.
-This is why we recommend that you do so.
+Not being able to locate a Will causes untold distress and the potential financial loss for a family or the beneficiaries.

 Certainty does not see a copy of your Will to register it.
-Registration simply records the existence and the location of your Will on Certainty: the National Will Register, so that the people you have left your estate to, or those you have chosen to be your executors, can find it when you have passed away.
+Registration simply records the existence and the location of your Will so that the people you have left your estate to, or those you have chosen to be your executors, can find it when you have passed away.
 Registration ensures that if beneficiaries and executors are unaware that you have written a Will or forget where it’s located, it can be easily found by conducting a Register Will Search.